-Use Register Replication
+Allow Register Replication

-Most synthesis tools provide a global fanout threshold limit to force high fanout driver replication.
+Most tools can replicate registers to reduce high fanout nets on critical paths.
 Alternatively, you can apply attributes on specific registers or levels of hierarchy to specify which registers can or cannot be replicated.
 For example, the presence of a LUT1 on a replicated net indicates that an attribute or constraint is partly preventing the optimization.
 During synthesis, a KEEP\HIERARCHY attribute on a hierarchical cell traversed by the optimized net or a KEEP attribute on net segment in a different hierarchy can alter the replication optimizations.
 During synthesis and implementation, a DONT\TOUCH constraint also prevents beneficial replications.

 Sometimes, designers address the high fanout nets in RTL or synthesis by using a MAX\FANOUT attribute on a specific net.
 This does not always result in the most optimal routing resource usage, especially if the MAX\FANOUT attribute is set too low or is set on a net connected to several major hierarchies.
-In addition, if the high fanout signal is a register control signal and is replicated more than necessary, this can lead to a higher number of control sets.
+In addition, if the high fanout signal is a register control signal and is replicated more than necessary, this can lead to a higher number of control sets and increase design power by unnecessarily adding additional registers that may not be necessary for timing closure